aesgu001/rshell/README.md

 ## rshell

 *rshell* is a C++ application that simulates a terminal's shell.
-It executes commands, creates, overrides, and deletes files, and even run programs, as if you are still using your own terminal!
+It executes commands, creates, overrides, and deletes files, and even runs programs, as if you are still using your terminal!

 ### Building and Running

-*Note:* If you are using Ubuntu, you may need to install the GNU C++ compiler package in order to generate the executable.
+**Note:** If you are using Ubuntu, you may need to install the GNU C++ compiler package in order to generate the executable.
 There are two known ways to do this:

 - Type in your terminal: `sudo get-apt install g++`